 At the Niquía metro station there are integrated metro buses that use a Civica card and will take you directly to Barbosa.
 And these metro buses stop about two blocks from Parque Simón Bolívar, which is the main park in Barbosa.

 The bus ride to Barbosa from the metro station is only about 35 minutes.
 And the integrated metro fare including the metro and bus is only 3,650 pesos, which makes this an inexpensive trip.

-An alternate way to get there is via a taxi or Uber from your location or from the Niquía metro station.
-Most taxi and Uber drivers know where Barbosa is located.
+An alternate way to get there is via a taxi ofrom your location or from the Niquía metro station.
+Most taxi drivers know where Barbosa is located.

 And to return to Medellín, near Parque Simón Bolívar to the west is where you can catch a metro bus back to the Niquía metro station.

 Where to Stay in Barbosa

 Barbosa is a popular retreat location for locals in Medellín.
 So, in the area you can rent fincas or private properties in nice scenic areas with capacity to accommodate 15 to 40 people for the weekend.
 For example, FincasVip has 18 different fincas available.